Stock events for Allogene Therapeutics, Inc. (ALLO)

 ALLO’s Geographic footprint

-Allogene Therapeutics is headquartered in South San Francisco, California, USA, which serves as the central hub for its operations.
-The company's global presence is characterized by multi-center clinical trials across North America, Europe, and potentially other regions.
-Allogene also engages in global collaborations for research and technology access.
+Allogene Therapeutics' primary operations are based in the United States, with its headquarters in South San Francisco, California, and additional offices in Los Angeles, California, and a manufacturing facility in Newark, California.
+The company's global presence is characterized by multi-center clinical trials across North America, Europe, and potentially other regions, as well as global collaborations for research and technology access.

 ALLO Corporate Image Assessment